 When I looked initially I had no luck finding seamless half-round gutters.
 Over the course of a few years I did still have several companies out to give me estimates.
 In this group, one largish exterior company in my region … their quote $9k – not copper, but for aluminum.
 And this is probably a good point to mention that gutters are available in several different material choices.
 I was looking for white aluminum.

-As I mentioned in this Google Hangout, I ultimately settled on the guy who did the gutters on Mrs. Moxie’s first flip project.
+I ultimately settled on the guy who did the gutters on Mrs. Moxie’s first flip project.
 But without going too deeply into it, it ended up being a horrible mess.
 Fortunately, he actually turned me onto my supplier for this job, Seamless Gutter Supply.
 Their slogan: We Deliver … You Install.

 Laying Out, Measuring and Ordering